 If you form a new couple with another person, you may have to take steps regarding your health and drug insurance coverage or that of your spouse.
-If you are covered by the Health Insurance Plan, you must notify us of the change in your civil status.
+If you are covered by the public Health Insurance Plan, you must notify us of the change in your civil status.

 Procedure concerning prescription drug coverage